 Genetically engineering yeast cells to emit fluorescent signals as markers of gene expression and DNA damage

-To accommodate the concurrent growth of multiple Library strains, we are implementing a microchemostat array similar to the one described here.
+To accommodate the concurrent growth of multiple Library strains, we are implementing a biodisplay array similar to the one described here.
 Solenoid valves and micropumps are used to prime the control layer and to control the flow of sterilized growth medium along the bottom flow channels.
 Sterilized growth medium and waste are stored in medical-grade, sterilized polyethylene vinyl acetate (PEVA) bags.
 The team is also working to increase control lines’ redundancy in the chip designs.

-Designing a miniaturized fluorescence microscope
+Designing and fabricating a miniaturized fluorescence microscope

 Ensuring the essential conditions for cell growth in space

-To withstand launch conditions and achieve long-term storage, sporulation of yeast cells is employed.
+To withstand launch conditions and achieve long-term storage, sporulation of yeast cells is performed.
 The experiment is taking place in a pressurized vessel (1 atm), which takes up the space of almost 2 units and will run at 3 distinct time-points.
 A number of sensors are in place inside to measure CO2, pressure, temperature and humidity.
 The temperature required for optimal yeast growth is 30 ºC and is achieved by a polyimide based heater on the bottom surface of the chip.